JomanaMahmoud/Attack-On-Titan-Utopia/README.md

 We’re excited that you’re interested in contributing to this project!
 Whether it's fixing bugs, adding features, or improving documentation, your contributions are welcome and appreciated.

+For more detailed information on how to contribute, please check out our [CONTRIBUTING.md](./CONTRIBUTING.md) file.

 ### How to Contribute

 - **Submit a Pull Request**: If you’ve made changes that you think will benefit the project, please submit a pull request on GitHub.